Wealth Club – Compelling investments for experienced investors

 Investment strategy

-DEPS seeks to provide investors with an annual return of between 3% and 4.5% of net assets after charges (not guaranteed).
+DEPS seeks to provide an annual return of between 3% and 4.5% of net assets after charges (not guaranteed).

-It invests in two trading companies: investors can choose one or split their investment across both.
+It invests in two trading companies that it believes will quality for IHT relief: investors can choose one or split their investment across both.

 Both companies may take interests in listed funds or companies during periods when they are retaining cash for future investments.
-Note that this may include Downing-managed entities.
+This may include Downing-managed entities.

 1. Asset-backed focus: Pulford Trading

-The Pulford Trading portfolio currently includes 13 elderly care homes, 55 specialist care homes for residents with disabilities or mental health issues, and 12 special educational needs schools (September 2025).
+Pulford Trading’s subsidiary businesses operate from freehold premises.
+The portfolio currently includes 13 elderly care homes, 55 specialist care homes for residents with disabilities or mental health issues, and 12 special educational needs schools (September 2025).

 Pulford also has an interest in a lending business, Downing Development Finance Plc.
-This makes secured loans of £1–£10 million to fund residential property developments.
-Downing is willing to take construction risk if it has first charge over the assets.
+This makes secured loans of £1-£10 million to fund residential property developments.
+Downing will take on construction risk if it has first charge over the assets.

-Bagnall Energy Limited operates through a variety of subsidiaries in sectors with exposure to renewable energy and energy infrastructure, such as:
+Bagnall Energy Limited operates through a variety of subsidiaries in sectors with exposure to renewable energy and energy infrastructure, including:

 • Wind, solar, hydroelectric, and battery storage